Services: Diagnostics and feasibility studies

 Experts: Alice RABINE

-The project includes the in-situ testing of the "Land Health Monitoring Framework" based on participatory data, and the "Common Ground Dialogues" methodology facilitating agriculture/environment dialogues.
+The project includes the in-situ testing of a "Soil health monitoring framework" based on participatory data and the "Common Ground Dialogues" methodology facilitating agriculture/environment dialogues.

-A complete review was carried out on the diagnosis of the context and the issues, the content of the programme, the intervention logic, the institutional set-up for the implementation of the project, the financial plan, and the monitoring and evaluation framework.
+The analysis concerned the diagnosis of the context and the issues, the content of the program, the intervention logic, the institutional set-up for the implementation of the project, the financial plan, and the monitoring and evaluation framework.